anders-erik/InvisiLang/Standard.md

 - hex values below represent the actual binary/hex data as stored in script file (e.g. E2 = 0xE2 = 0b11100010)
 - each script consists of a 'beginning' and an 'end' symbol.
 The script content to be executed is located between these two symbols and is organized as follows:
     - **Invisibits** (inx0, inx1) is a group of three real bytes to indicate an invisi-0 or invisi-1.
     - **Invisibytes** (INx00-INxFF) make up all data in InvisiLang.
-Each Invisibyte consist of 8 consecutive invisibits (i.e. 24 real bytes for each Invisibyte).
+Each Invisibyte consists of 8 consecutive invisibits (i.e. 24 real bytes for each Invisibyte).
-    - **Invisicommands** (inC) are made up of two consecutive bytes and is the enabling the programmer to control the behavior of an InvisiLang program.
-The two Invisibytes making up a command are
+    - **Invisicommands** (inC) are made up of two consecutive Invisibytes and enables the programmer to control the behavior of an InvisiLang program.
+The two types of Invisibytes that makes up a command are
-        - Invisido (Actions), and
+        - Action (Invisido), and
+        - Value  (Invisival)

+## Runtime
-        - Invisival (Values)
+- flags:
+    - -p : will print the commands in the provided .invisi source file.

 ## Script File Encoding